-Elton might not approve but a cheap radio playing one of his yesteryear hits provides music at the Rincon RV Resort Farmer’s Market.
+Elton might not approve, but a cheap radio, playing one of his yesteryear hits, provides music at the Rincon RV Resort Farmer’s Market.

 Now, rumors of his lifestyle are far more interesting than his music, but good songs seem to outlast their composers and resonate across generational borders.